poulainv/app-ratings-etl/README.md

 ## Overview

-- `fetch_ratings` python script generates (but should have fetched) ratings about Blinkist app.
-Dates could be set to only fetch a specific time window.
+- `fetch_ratings` python script fetches iOS and Android reviews about Blinkist app.

-⚠️ Neither Appbot API or AppTweak seems to provide any free of charge API to programmatically fetch ratings.
-I was blocked on Appbot "API is available as an add-on to the Large & Enterprise plans.", and Apptweak ask for my credit card as well.
-Export feature is also premium.
-So, I've randomly generated data instead for this exercice purpose. ⚠️

 Ratings are sent into Kinesis Firehose.

 - A `Rating` table is defined in `Blinkist` Glue database.
 This schema is used to convert JSON data from Firehose to Parquet file located at `s3://blinkist/ratings/`.
 This data format is column oriented and can be easily queried by Presto / Hive engine, Athena or transfered to any Redshift instance

 - `aggregate_ratings` python script sends Athena query to show how we can aggregate and store result there `s3://blinkist/aggregation/`